symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

                 backend:
                     type: doctrinedbal
                     connection: doctrine.dbal.default_connection
+                    # enable if you want to have an exception right away if PHPCR login fails
+                    # check_login_on_server: false
+                    # enable if you experience segmentation faults while working with binary data in documents
+                    # disable_stream_wrapper: true
+                    # enable if you do not want to use transactions and you neither want the odm to automatically use transactions
+                    # its highly recommended NOT to disable transactions
+                    # disable_transactions: true

 Once the connection is configured, you can create the database and you *need* to initialize the database with the ``doctrine:phpcr:init:dbal`` command.